Research-Backed Learning

 How do I know if I'm progressing?

 Track conversation length, character memory feedback, and your dashboard stats.
 Also notice: are you understanding more?
 Hesitating less?
-Progress shows in many ways.
+Progress shows up in many ways.

 What if I keep making the same mistakes?